Bhargav-U/PINEHAT-DATALOGGER/README.md

 ## Schematic and Gerber Files

 For detailed reference, the schematic and Gerber files for the PCB design are included in the project.
-These files can be found in the respective directories within the project folder.

 ---